-Just as the graphical user interface revolutionized the way that people interact with computers, visual query languages reduce complexity by conveying information with meaningful graphical representations [17, 6, 16].
+Just as the graphical user interface revolutionized the way that people interact with computers, visual query languages reduce complexity by conveying information with meaningful graphical representations [19, 5, 18].
 Our focus, not surprisingly, was in surveying previous work in temporal visual query languages.
-The majority of these efforts have allowed users to query for patterns of point events [23, 9, 26], including languages that allow for the absence of a point event to be specified [24].
-Other work has included constructs for specifying interval events within a query [5, 4, 11].
-However, none of these languages supported the specification of both intervals and absences, which greatly increase the complexity of queries both from a logical and a representational standpoint.
+There have been numerous efforts on this front [24, 8, 4, 3, 12, 25, 13, 10, 27], all of which employ different graphical schemes to convey various temporal relationships.
+However, none of these languages supported the specification of both intervals and absences.
+Because of this, we turned to visual query languages in the geo-spatial domain, where analogous concepts such as "overlap" and "not-overlap" are principal tenets, and user behavior in specifying these relationships is better documented [9, 21].

-We extracted three guiding lessons from these surveyed works.
-The first is that the Specification stage is greatly facilitated when the graphical elements used in the query language closely resemble those that comprise the actual records.
-For example, Jin and Szekely [13] allow users to drag elements directly from the display of patient records into the query interface.
-Second, users should be able to directly manipulate query elements, exemplified nicely by the QueryLines system [20].
+We extracted three guiding lessons.
+The first is that the Specification stage is greatly facilitated when the graphical elements used in the query language closely resemble those that comprise the actual artifacts.
+For example, Jin and Szekely [15] allow users to drag elements directly from the display of patient records into the query interface.
+Second, users should be able to directly manipulate query elements in the display, exemplified nicely by the QueryLines system [22].
 Many visual query languages use only form-based tools to modify the elements in the query display, which forces users to substantially backtrack when only minor changes are necessary.
 Finally, while visual query languages can make the Specification stage of the search process more accessible, they cannot single-handedly improve the Presentation or Reformulation stages.
 These languages must be accompanied by thoughtful strategies for result analysis.

-THE CHALLENGES OF INTERVALS AND ABSENCES
+THE CHALLENGES OF ABSENCES AND INTERVALS